 |Gurutze Frades Larralde||ESP||8:31:12||Ironman Cozumel 2021|

-For years Challenge Roth reigned supreme as the fastest full-distance course in the world, but this year there are a couple of new contenders for the crown – Ironman Cozumel and Challenge Almere.
+For years Challenge Roth reigned supreme as the fastest full-distance course in the world, but in 2021 a couple of other contenders started to vie for the crown – Ironman Cozumel and Challenge Almere.
 If you go simply by the fastest times ever done over the full-distance, those three races now have the lion’s share of the top-10 times.

 Of course one year does not necessarily prove the point.
-Last weekend at Ironman Cozumel we saw Blummenfelt and four others put themselves on the top-10 full-distance list.
+Last fall’s race at Ironman Cozumel saw Blummenfelt and four others put themselves on the top-10 full-distance list.
+(One of those has since been bumped.)
 The flat, fast conditions in Cozumel are usually tempered by strong winds and high temperatures.
-This year’s amazing performances came at an event that featured lots of rain and 27 degree temperatures with 81 per cent humidity – not exactly the easiest conditions for a fast race, one would have thought.
+Blummenfelt’s Ironman record-setting performance came at an event that featured lots of rain and 27 degree temperatures with 81 per cent humidity – not exactly the easiest conditions for a fast race, one would have thought.